jedinym/sqc-text/main.typ

 this ID to invoke another SQCLib function, which awaits the completion of the request.

-Upon the creation of the object, Minio publishes a bucket notification event to the `requests` exchange in RabbitMQ.
+Upon the creation of the object, MinIO publishes a bucket notification event to the `requests` exchange in RabbitMQ.
 This notification contains the identifier of the new request.